adityaranade/website-academic/content/post/IPL/index.md

 ---
-title: Indian Premier League  Does the best team win the league ?
+title: Does the best team win the Indian Premier League ?
-subtitle: A simple analysis to check if the best team wins the league.
-Analysis indicates a rather surprising result.
+subtitle: A simple analysis to check if the best team wins the league reveals a rather surprising result.

 # Summary for listings and search engines
 summary: A statistical analysis to check if the best team wins the Indian Premier league.
 Analysis indicates a rather surprising result.